 This was only a small portion of all the amazing advice I received!
 So thank you to everyone who contributed.

-I think the overall message is plan now and be prepared for the future.
+I think the overall message is to stay “in the know” about what’s going on with your health, happiness, and finances NOW so that you can better be prepared for the future.

 Does thinking about the future affect your personal decisions in the present?